Minimising algal growth in farm dams

 Nutrient availability to algae is regarded as a major influence on blooms.
 An increase in availability of nutrients may be caused by:

-- nutrients concentrated in runoff water (eg: from over-use of fertilizer or from nutrients attached to eroded soil particles).
+- nutrients concentrated in runoff water (eg: from over-use of fertiliser or from nutrients attached to eroded soil particles).

 - evaporation from storage causing concentration of nutrients in remaining water